NFDI4Energy/EFZN_rdm/README.md

 > **Exercise**:
 >
-> Suggest two possible process changes that could have prevented the outcome of the scenario:
+> Suggest two possible process changes that could have prevented the outcome of the scenario.

 <details>